lsst-tstn/tstn-010/index.rst

 the functionality should indeed be implemented.
 Upon conclusion of that discussion, a user can either wait for it to be implemented or make the changes themselves and submit a pull-request.

-In this meantime, the utility in `ts_observing_utilities` must remain until the functionality gets included in the control-classes.
-Once included, the utility could be deprecated.
+In the meantime, the utility in `ts_observing_utilities` must remain until the functionality gets included in the control-classes.
+Once included, the utility could be deprecated and the appropriate code updated accordingly.

 ATTCS
 -----
 The `ATTCS class <https://github.com/lsst-ts/ts_standardscripts/blob/develop/python/ lsst/ts/standardscripts/auxtel/attcs.py>`_ contains methods that coordinate telescope and dome related CSCs.
 The class includes methods that capture complex activities in single lines of executable code such as slewing the telescope and dome (shown in the example below), offsetting in multiple coordinate systems, starting/stopping of tracking etc.
 Any Required low-level functionality should be pushed into these classes.